 The Best Robot Vacuum

-- As the latest addition to the iRobot family, the Roomba i7+ contains the best suction of any model so that it not only cleans up large messes but also grabs pesky dust and allergens.
+- As one of the top models in the iRobot family, the Roomba i7+ offers some of the best suction among the brand’s robot vacuums, so that it not only cleans up large messes but also grabs pesky dust and allergens.

 - One big concern with robot vacuums is the fact that they tend to quickly fill with dirt, dust and hair.
 The iRobot Roomba i7+ automatically empties itself into a disposable bag that traps 99 per cent of pollen, mold and dust mites—and you only have to empty it every 60 days.

 - This robot vacuum is highly customizable and features patented technology that allows it to map the floor plan of your entire home, which means you can choose which rooms it cleans and when.

 - The machine can connect to your smart home with the iRobot Home app, Alexa or Google Assistant.
 How does “Roomba, clean my kitchen” sound to you?

 I love that he can map the house so that it doesn’t keep going in the wrong places.
 We have multiple different types of flooring in our home and it has not gotten stuck as of yet.
 It has even found its way out from under our couch which none of the cheaper models have ever been able to do.

 I wish that the bag for the emptying station was larger, but all in all, I love it.

 If you have a lot of stairs, a crowded space or simply want to go easy on your back, consider a cordless option.
 These lightweight models are easy to maneuver around your house but can sometimes lack the same pep as standard upright models.
 Bissell’s AirRam is a winner because it weighs in at less than eight pounds, runs cordlessly and has a handle that drops flat so you can reach under couches and beds—which all comes without sacrificing suction.
 Several reviewers note that it packs a surprising amount of power considering its slender style, and in some cases, even more than built-in systems.